fiftyonemoon/AndroidXI/README.md

 # AndroidXI
-File create, delete, duplicate or rename in AndroidXI
+File create, delete, duplicate or rename in AndroidXI.